-Following one year of employment, the child/stepchild or spouse of any full-time academic, administrative, or staff employee is entitled to an undergraduate tuition waiver.
+Following one year of employment, the child/stepchild or spouse of any full-time academic, administrative, or staff employee is entitled to undergraduate tuition waiver.
 Master's level courses will receive a tuition waiver of 50%.
+Tuition waviers are located in the human resouces office or available on the SaderNet website.
 No benefit is available at the specialist or doctoral levels.
-The student must meet the current admission standards of the University, maintain academic standards, pay all applicable fees, and, if the student elects to reside on campus, pay the regular dormitory and cafeteria charges.
-The child/stepchild tuition waiver will be continued until the end of the academic year of his/her 24th birthday.\
+The student must meet the current admission standards of the university, maintain academic standards, pay all applicable fees, and, if the student elects to reside on campus, pay the regular dormitory and cafeteria charges.
+The child/stepchild tuition waiver will be continued until the end of the academic year of his/her 24th birthday.

 Employee dependants (immediate family) are entitled to educational benefits.
 In order to apply for the benefit a dependant must complete a FAFSA.
 If the dependant is entitled to full or partial Pell grant, or other external grants, the university will retain one-half of the funds to support the educational cost.
-The remaining funds will be refunded to the individual student.\\
+The remaining funds will be refunded to the individual student.